SowmyaDhanapal/tvm/metawarenn_inference/README.md

 ### Modifications to make before build
 #### To Load MetaWareNN Executable Graph in Shared Memory [Default flow]
-   1. Update the "tvm/src/runtime/contrib/metawarenn/metawarenn_lib/executable_network/metawarenn_executable_graph.cc" with path to store the MWNN Executable network binary in line no: 826
+   1. Update tvm/src/runtime/contrib/metawarenn/metawarenn_lib/metawarenn_common.h file
+        a.
+Set Macro ONNX to 0 and TVM to 1 in line number 4 and 7
-   2. Update the "tvm/src/runtime/contrib/metawarenn/metawarenn_lib/mwnn_inference_api/mwnn_inference_api.cc" file with saved file path of MWNN Executable network binary in line no: 51
+   2. Set path to tvm in tvm/metawarenn_inference/env.sh line no: 5
 #### To Invoke the NNAC & EVGENCNN Script to generate the EV Binary file
    1. Update the "tvm/src/runtime/contrib/metawarenn/metawarenn_json_runtime.cc" file as follows:
       i.
-Set the INVOKE_NNAC macro to 1 in line no: 44 iii.
-Set the path to tvm in line no: 316 & 333
+Set the INVOKE_NNAC macro to 1 in line no: 44
-   2. Update the "tvm/src/runtime/contrib/metawarenn/metawarenn_lib/mwnnconvert/mwnn_convert.sh" file as follows:
-      i.
-Set the $EV_CNNMODELS_HOME path in line no: 3
-      ii.
-Set the absolute path for ARC/setup.sh file in line no: 4
-      iii.
-Update the path to tvm with MWNN support in line no: 9 and line no: 20
-      iv.
-Update the path to evgencnn executable in line no: 10
-      v.
-Update the Imagenet images path in line no: 18
-      vi.
-Update `evgencnn` to `evgencnn.pyc` if using the release (not development) version of ARC/cnn_tools in line no: 21
-   [Note] : Generated EV Binary file for MetaWareNN SubGraph will be stored in evgencnn/scripts folder.
+   2. Set path to ARC/ directory in tvm/metawarenn_inference/env.sh line no: 11 [Note] : Generated EV Binary file for MetaWareNN SubGraph will be stored in evgencnn/scripts folder.

 ### Steps to build